Drama - NCEA Level 3

 Term 2

-Drama 3.2 - Devise and perform a drama to realise a concept will be assessed in Week 3.
+Students will work on Drama 2.2 - Devise and perform a drama, where they create their own scene to fit a given topic.
+These will be performed in Term 3.

 Term 3